 Rule 3: Use Varied, High-Quality Descriptions

 Posting the same boilerplate description across every listing is a fast way to get flagged for duplicate content.
-Each vehicle listing should have a unique, specific description that references the actual car.
+Each listing should have a unique description that references the specific vehicle.

-This is one area where AI-generated descriptions are genuinely useful.
-Good automation tools generate a unique description for each vehicle based on its specific make, model, year, mileage, and condition — which both improves engagement and reduces your risk of duplicate content flags.
+This is exactly where AI-generated descriptions prove their value.
+A good automation tool generates a unique description for each vehicle based on its make, model, year, mileage, and condition — which improves engagement and significantly reduces duplicate content risk.

 Rule 5: Keep Your Inventory Accurate

-One of the most common causes of user reports — which can lead to restrictions — is listings for cars that have already sold.
-Buyers who message about a sold vehicle and feel misled are likely to report the listing.
+One of the most common causes of user reports — which can trigger restrictions — is listings for vehicles that have already sold.
+Buyers who enquire about a sold car and feel misled are likely to report the listing.

 Remove sold vehicles promptly.
-Ideally, use a tool that notifies you automatically when inventory changes so you can keep your Marketplace listings accurate in real time.
+Ideally, use a tool that alerts you automatically when inventory changes so your Marketplace listings stay accurate without manual tracking.

 What Happens if You Do Get Restricted?

-If you trigger a restriction, it is usually temporary — typically 24-72 hours.
-Facebook will prevent you from creating new Marketplace listings, but your existing listings will generally remain visible.
+A restriction is usually temporary — typically 24-72 hours.
+Facebook will prevent new Marketplace listings from being created, but existing listings will generally remain visible.

-If this happens, the best approach is simply to wait it out, then return to posting with the correct spacing and volume.
-Repeated violations can lead to longer or permanent bans, so it’s worth getting the habits right from the start.
+The right response is simply to wait, then return to posting with proper spacing and volume.
+Repeated violations can lead to longer or permanent restrictions, so it’s worth establishing good habits from the start rather than testing the limits.

 Using Automation Tools Safely

-Not all automation tools are created equal.
-Some operate in ways that violate Facebook’s Terms of Service and put your account at risk.
-When choosing a tool, look for:
+Not all automation tools carry the same risk profile.
+Some operate in ways that put your account in genuine danger.
+When evaluating any tool, look for:

-- Tools that operate through your real Facebook account, not bots
+- Tools that operate through your real Facebook account — not bots or fake profiles

-- Built-in rate limiting and spacing to keep posting behaviour natural
+- Built-in rate limiting and post spacing to keep behaviour appearing natural

 - Post a maximum of 10 vehicles per day per account